The Devastating Impact of the Domestic Gag Rule

 Though some health centers are in the position to continue to serve people at no or low cost in the short run, many are not.
 The loss of these vital funds has already forced many of these health centers to charge people significantly more for services or cut back on the services they offer.
 And that means that millions of people are not getting the critical are they need and deserve.

 These are troubling times for women’s reproductive health.
 However, with your support we can help women continue to access the health care they need and deserve.
 BCBenefits is our contraceptive access fund.
-It helps women of low income overcome some of the most commonly-faced barriers in access to contraception including transportation, child care, and unpaid time off work, as well as the cost of the contraceptive care itself.
+It helps women of low income overcome some of the most commonly-faced barriers in access to contraception such as transportation and the cost of the contraceptive care itself.
 Please take a moment to visit us and learn how you can help us support women’s power to decide if, when, and under what circumstances to get pregnant and have a child.